kkrt-labs/keth/README.md

 ### Requirements

-- Block must be of Cancun fork (until Prague changes are merged)
+- Block must be of Prague fork
 - ZKPI data must be available as a JSON file
 - Compiled Cairo program must exist at the specified path